gohugoio/hugo/content/concept.md

 ## Content Changes

 The following is an *abbreviated* listing of *substantive* changes to content organization.
-Everything is ordered according to [existing site structure and site navigation](http://gohugo.io/overview/introduction/).
-These changes do not include copy edits for consistent or preferred usage, improvements in semantics, etc, all of which easily numbers in the thousands, if not more.
+Everything is ordered according to the current docs site navigation.
+The changes I delimit here do not include copy edits for consistent or preferred usage, improvements in semantics, etc, all of which easily numbers in the thousands, likely more.

 ### Download Hugo

-This is no longer a site navigation link and is instead a button along with "File and Issue" and "Discuss Hugo".
+This is no longer a site navigation link and is instead a button along with "File an Issue" and "Discuss Hugo" at the bottom of the sidebar.

 ### Site Showcase

+* Site showcase has stayed more or less as is, including styling, etc. However, I did clean up the templating and all currently submitted showcase files.
+(E.g., changing "thumbnail" to "image" and not requiring a full path.)
+This will also be updated in the ["docs" page of the contribute section](/contribute/contribute-to-the-hugo-docs/)

 ### Press & Articles

+* The press and article pages has been moved under "News" along with "Release Notes".
+Also, this whole section is lower on the navigation because it's less frequently visited---I'm assuming---than just about everything on the site.
+* Like everything else, I've kept up with changes to the docs upstream on GitHub, but in this case, I also includes a [half dozen *new* articles as well](/news/press-and-articles/).

 ### About Hugo